Social Work (SWK)

 Prerequisites: EDEC A107 with a minimum grade of D or PSY A365 with a minimum grade of D.

-Prerequisites: SWK A206 with a minimum grade of C.
+Prerequisites: SWK A340 with a minimum grade of C.

 SWK A429 Trauma and Crisis Intervention in Social Work Practice 3 Credits

 Presents the historical and theoretical basis of trauma and crisis intervention within the context of generalist social work practice.
 Prepares students to utilize empirically-supported approaches to engage, assess, intervene, and evaluate services with individuals, families, and communities experiencing trauma and crisis.
-Special vulnerabilities and ethical concerns for at-risk populations are examined.
+Examines historical trauma, systemic oppression, and ethical concerns for marginalized populations.

-SWK A430 Social Work Practice with Families and Groups 3 Credits
+SWK A439 Social Welfare: Policies and Issues 3 Credits

 SWK A440 Social Work Practice in Mental Health and Addictions 3 Credits